 Klaar College Consulting LLC

 The college search should begin in earnest in the second half of junior year.
-This can be preceded by a year or so of unofficial college visits so that the student can see various types of colleges (city, rural, large, small, etc.).
-One thing that I caution my client families not to do is to immediately begin the college visits with Ivy League schools or schools of that type.
-Of course your child is going to like these colleges.
-Realistically, even if he is qualified to attend them, what are his chances of acceptance?
-Don’t discourage him before the process begins.
+This can be preceded by a year or so of unofficial college visits so the student can see various types of colleges (city, rural, large, small, etc.).
+One thing that I caution my client families not to do is to immediately begin their college visits with Ivy League schools or colleges of that type.
+Of course, your child is going to like these colleges.
+Realistically, even if they're qualified to attend them, what are their chances of acceptance?
+Don’t discourage them before the process begins.